sifra denissayunáyin dišúa‘ nebiya

 (THE BOOK OF THE TWO TRIALS OF THE PROPHET YESHUA`)

-1. 1These words recount the two trials of Yeshua` son of Yosef, in the days before he was put to death at the hands of the Roman authorities, according to the traditions which have been passed down to us.
+1. 1These words recount the two trials of the prophet Yeshua`, in the days before he was put to death at the hands of the Roman authorities, according to the traditions which have been passed down to us.

-3Now Pontius Pilatus was still the governor of Judea in those days, and Yosef Qayafas was the High Priest.
-Together they sought to oppose the will of God, by putting his messenger to death.
-4But they did not know this: that they could end the life of the messenger, but the message lives forever.
+4Now Pontius Pilatus was still the governor of Judea in those days, and Yosef Qayafas was the High Priest.
+Together they sought to oppose the will of God by putting his messenger to death.
+5But they did not know this: that they could end the life of the messenger, but the Message of the Living God lives forever.

-7So Qayafas answered, “It will be before the day of our Passover sacrifice – even now, if possible, while there are still not too many people here in Jerusalem.
-8The Passover sacrifice and the Festival of Unleavened Bread are almost upon us, and if we delay until later, we risk the fury of Galilean pilgrims who are here for the Passover sacrifice.
-9It pleases me to add that we have also gained the service of one of his closest followers, who we are sure will deliver him into our hands.”
+13So Qayafas answered and said, “It will have to be before the day of our Passover sacrifice – even now, if possible, while there are still not too many people here in Jerusalem.
+14The Passover and the Festival of Unleavened Bread are almost upon us, and if we delay until later, we risk the fury of Galilean pilgrims who are here for the Passover.
+15To that end, you’ll be pleased to hear that we have gained the services of one of his closest followers, who we are sure will deliver him into our hands.”

-3. 1It was six days before the Passover sacrifice, that Yeshua` came to Bethany.
-He was welcomed by one of the women there, one accused by the Zealots of being a prostitute and a collaborator.
+3. 1It was six days before the Passover sacrifice when Yeshua` came to Bethany.
+He was welcomed by one of the women there, a former prostitute accused by the Zealots of being a collaborator.
 2When he reclined to eat on the first evening, this woman came with a jar of costly ointment, and anointed him to cool his head.

-3But one of his emissaries, a Zealot called Yudah son of Shim`on of Qeriot, spoke out and said, “Why was this ointment wasted like this?
+3But one of his emissaries, a Zealot called Yudah son of Shim`on, spoke out against her and said, “Why was this ointment wasted like this?
 It could have been sold for more than three hundred denarii, and the money given to the poor.”
+And thus he scolded her.

-6And turning to the woman, he said, “Keep this for the day of my burial.”
+6And turning to the woman, he closed the jar and said, “Keep this for the day of my burial.”

-9At these words, Yeshua` was amazed and angry, and he said to him, “Still you ask me this?
+9At these words, Yeshua` was amazed and angry, so he said to him, “Still you ask me this?
 Do you still not see?
 Do you still not understand?
-I have taught you and walked with you for three years, yet you still don’t understand?”
+I have taught you and walked with you for two years, yet you still don’t understand?”

 10But Yudah was persistent.
 “These are the duties of the Messiah!”